manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 I would wait for few days and if I don't hear from `Lance Wicks` then I'll ping him through my private channel.

-What's next now as the code from `SYNOPSIS` ran without any error.
+What's next now as the code from `SYNOPSIS` ran without any error?

 Let's take a step back and come up with easy to follow simple use case.